May 18 2012

 will the future be lost?

 I heard a twist of this (the headline above) on the radio recently.
 I can’t tell you when or where or who, but it rang a bell.
 Is it just my imagination or do we too often –in life and in business– get ourselves caught up in over-analyzing what went wrong and what went right in order to decide what we should be doing today?
-Some of my earlier posts called it analysis paralysis.
+Some of my earlier posts called it ANALYSIS PARALYSIS.

 Contrary to many popular beliefs, over-analyzing is not a symptom of entrepreneurship.